Apaches (film): Plot

-Throughout the film the children all die in various different accidents due to their carelessness; Kim is run over by a tractor she was standing on, Tom drowns in a slurry pit he falls into, Sharon dies from accidentally drinking chemicals while pretending it was alcohol, Robert is crushed by a falling gate that Michael knocked over, and Danny crashes a tractor he is riding on into a ditch.
+Throughout the film, the children all die in various different accidents due to their carelessness; Kim is run over by a tractor that she was standing on after falling off of it, Tom drowns in a slurry pit that he falls into, Sharon dies from accidentally drinking chemicals while pretending it was alcohol, Robert is crushed by a falling gate that Michael knocked over, and Danny crashes a tractor he is riding on into a ditch.
 Danny continues his narration after his death, and talks calmly about his family all arriving for a "party" being prepared earlier in the film.

 Michael, also present, is revealed to be Danny's cousin – the only child not to have been killed by his own reckless behavior, despite Danny having described Michael as "daft".
 Danny's voice fades into a ghostly echo as he sadly says he wishes he could have gone to the party.
 The closing credits show a long list of real children who had died in actual farm accidents in the year before Apaches was made.